 The following Terms of Reference were proposed:

-· Evaluate the whole CANP programme for how well it meets the original aims and its other impacts.
+· Evaluate the whole CANP program for how well it meets the original aims and its other impacts.

-· Evaluate the whole CANP programme for value for money and financial efficiency and sustainability.
+· Evaluate the whole CANP program for value of money, financial efficiency, and sustainability.

 · Make recommendations on how existing CANPs are further supported.